alexdapunt/mailas-blog/content/post/Norway/how-to-spent-24h-in-oslo.md

 * To create your itinerary, simply save all the places I mentioned and you like in google maps and create the most efficient way according to your start
 * Food is expensive in Oslo, there are different Food Market that you can try for less expensive options (VIppa, Oslo street food, Mathallen Oslo)
+* You can download Bysykkel app to explore the city by bike, you can park the bike in one of their 262 stations